vienteck/ComfyUI-Chat-GPT-Integration/README.md

 -Added a seed so that the prompt can be resubmitted to get a difference response.
 Make sure that the "control_after_generate" is set to random if you want this. if not you will use the same response the first time you submit a request to chat gpt

-I plan to start working on a node to integrate with MistalAi.
-Studying for an interview right now so it's a bit difficult to find time.

 # ComfyUI-ChatGPTIntegration